hhm000827/ierg4210/README.md

 | admin@admin.com | admin | admin |
 | user@user.com | user1234 | user |

+All shopping cart items will be stored in redux instead of the local storage due to the framework.
+JWT token will be stored in session storage instead of cookie due to its property and security-policy.

 ## How to deploying frontend in AWS EC2

 ### `npm run build`